watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

    - Executes the Docker build command to produce the image

-   - Tags the resulting image with the name content-api (-t)
+   - Tags the resulting image with the name `content-api` (-t)

-   - The final dot (".") indicates to use the Dockerfile in this current directory context.
-By default, this file is expected to have the name "Dockerfile" (case sensitive).
+   - The final dot (`.`) indicates to use the Dockerfile in this current directory context.
+By default, this file is expected to have the name `Dockerfile` (case sensitive).

    ```bash
    docker image build -t content-api .